8fold/site-joshbruce.com/content/public/finances/concepts/content.md

 Finally, just because I use cash to purchase an asset doesn't mean I've made an investment.

+In terms of accounts and language saving accounts (or any accounts that hold currency) have a balance while investment accounts have a value.
+This may seem like a minor semantic debate but it can go a long a way in reenforcing the reality that investment aren’t money.

 ## Investing, speculating, and gambling aren't the same

 I think it will be easier and more direct to take these in reverse order compared to the heading.